Maryland Hourly Paycheck Calculator

 How Your Maryland Paycheck Works

-Your net pay equals gross hourly wages (regular, overtime, tips, differentials, bonuses) minus pretax deductions; then minus FICA, federal income tax, Maryland state withholding, and your county/Baltimore City local tax.
-The calculator itemizes hours, rates, taxable wages, withholdings, deductions, and final take-home.
+Your net pay equals gross wages (regular, overtime, tips, differentials, bonuses) minus pretax deductions, then minus FICA, federal income tax, Maryland state withholding, and your county/Baltimore City local tax.
+The calculator itemizes hours, rates, taxable wages, withholdings, deductions, and final take-home pay.

 • Inputs: Hourly rate, hours, overtime, tips, pay frequency, filing status, dependents/credits, county of residence, deductions.